abravodev/epubator/README.md

-# Minimal offline PDF to ePUB converter for Android - ©2011 Ezio Querini
+# Minimal offline PDF to ePUB converter for Android

 ePUBator extract text from a PDF file and put it in a well formed (epubcheck compliant) ePUB file.

 ## What ePUBator does
-- ePUBator IS THINKED FOR BOOKS (NOT FOR EVERY TYPE OF PDF), BUT IF YOU NEED A BETTER RESULT TRY SOMETHING ELSE LIKE CALIBRE.
+- ePUBator is thinked for books (not for every type of pdf), but if you need a better result try something else like calibre.
 - ePUBator doesn't need internet connection (doesn't send your docs somewhere on the net, doesn't have ads).
 - ePUBator extracts text (no text from pictures or from raster PDF).
 - ePUBator tries to extract images (only png, jpg and gif) but puts them at the page's end.